Call Houston DWI Lawyer Clyde W. Burleson at ☎ 713-628-1503 For a Free Consultation

-A CDL license applies to drives who transport more than 15 passengers, operate a vehicle that is over 26,000 lbs. or transport hazardous materials in large quantities.
 Thousands of Texans rely on their commercial driver’s license (CDL) to support themselves and their families.
-It’s a good job but one that comes with a lot of responsibility given the size of the vehicle and/or cargo carried for many CDL jobs.
-That’s why a Commercial Drivers License DWI is so devastating.
+It’s a good job, but one that comes with a lot of responsibility.
+That’s why a CDL DWI is so devastating.

 Commercial Driver’s License DWI – First Offense

-A first-time offense of a CDL holder driving under the influence of alcohol or a controlled substance is a Class B misdemeanor.
-The commercial driver will be disqualified from driving a commercial vehicle for at least one year.
+A first-time DWI offense by a CDL driver is a Class B misdemeanor.
+If convicted, they will be disqualified from driving a commercial vehicle for at least one year.
 The driver could also be disqualified for refusing to submit a blood/breath/urine sample to determine the driver’s BAC due to “implied consent.”
-This means that subject to Texas Transportation Code, Chapter 724 a a commercial driver in Texas is considered to have consented to providing specimens of breath, blood, or urine for the purpose of determining the driver’s blood alcohol concentration (BAC) or the presence in the person’s body of a controlled substance or drug.
-A commercial driver could lose his/her CDL for three years if the driver is transporting a hazardous material on the first offense.
+This means that subject to Texas Transportation Code, Chapter 724 a CDL driver in Texas is considered to have consented to provide specimens of breath, blood, or urine for the purpose of determining BAC.
+ACDL driver will lose their CDL for three years if transporting a hazardous material.

 There are No Occupational Commercial Driver’s Licenses

-While non-commercial drivers can obtain occupational licenses to travel to and from work or school with a suspended license, this is not an option for commercial drivers.
-Once your CDL is suspended.
-You’ll be unable to drive a commercial vehicle for a year, even if you are able to get a license to drive a passenger vehicle during that same time.
+Standard drivers can get occupational licenses for work or school with a suspended license.
+This is not an option for commercial drivers.
+Once suspended, you cannot drive a commercial vehicle for a year.

 Commercial Driver’s License DWI – Second Offense